JamesCoding888/JavaOCP20221017/README.md

 		A better approach is to use a thread pool, which can manage a group of threads and reuse them to execute multiple tasks.

 		Please refer to CyclicBarrierImplCallableWithThreadPool.java and CyclicBarrierImplCallableWithThreadPool2.java for a better approach.

 > CyclicBarrierImplCallableWithThreadPool.java
 - Description:  Using an ExecutorService with a thread pool is a good approach to manage the execution of multiple Callable tasks efficiently.

 > CyclicBarrierImplCallableWithThreadPool2.java
 - Description:  In this sample code, we create a thread pool with 3 threads using the Executors.newFixedThreadPool(3) method.
-> Transaction.java
-- Description:  For a group of members to start a transaction, you can use a CyclicBarrier.

 ------------------------------------------------------------------------------
 # day21 Java Advanced: IO